The Unstettlers Have Taken up the Whole Stage

-A new feature at Bandmark: Each Monday we’ll be scouting out the best of local music here in Montreal.
-This city is the undisputed cultural capital of Canada, and contains more brilliant bands than we could catalogue even if we did this feature five times a day.
+We have scouted out the best of local music in Montreal.
+This city is the undisputed cultural capital of Canada, and contains more brilliant bands than we could catalogue.

 First up we have The Unsettlers, who came to our attention during their recent performance at Osheaga 2010.
 Though Osheaga featured such luminaries as The Arcade Fire, Metric, Weezer and other favourites of the Pitchfork crowd, The Unsettlers couldn’t be further away from the slick hipster rock of those acts.
 Occupying the Trees Stage while The Arcade Fire set up on the main stage, The Unsettlers’ act was unjustly ignored at Osheaga.
 Well, we can’t turn back time, but we can turn up the volume on this awesome band.
 They deserve it.